Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 1. Impaired coordination, movement, balance.

-2. Dizziness, often attacks, nystagmus.
+2. Dizziness, often occurs in attacks, nystagmus.

 3. Nausea, vomiting.

-4. Increased perspiration, pallor of the face.
+4. Increased sweating, pale face.

 5. Tachycardia, bradycardia, other rhythm disturbances.